 A: First, you should make sure you are communicating with your Sponsor, DOB, and District Counselor.
 After you have done that, make sure your votes to place a person on Probation or Suspension are in compliance with the appropriate sections of the National Constitution.
-If you are planning to expel a member, the National Council will work with you to make sure that everything that needs to happen does occur.
+If you are planning to expel a member, the National Council will work with you to make sure that all procedures are followed.